12 min readRTB2 Editorial TeamUpdated April 2026

 Access Advanced References in RTB2

-RTB2 offers faster bedside references and advanced tools inside the mobile app — including full ventilator mode references, alarm troubleshooting, and waveform analysis guides.
+RTB2 offers quick-access educational references and advanced tools inside the mobile app — including full ventilator mode references, alarm troubleshooting, and waveform analysis guides.

 Download RTB2 on the App Store